-Acomprehensive assessment of waste pollution along the Bulgarian Black Sea coast presents data collected during the period from 2016 to 2019 on the basis of studies conducted on 10 beaches and around the channel between the sea and Varna Lake during the summer and autumn seasons.44 The summarized data show that over 150,000 elements have been registered, removed and classified into 8 main groups of material types on an aggregated basis.
-The largest amount of pollutants, approximately 80,000 pieces were reported 2017, followed by 50,000 units in 2019 and 40,000 in 2018.
-The majority of pollutants are in the category "Artificial polymeric materials", and their percentage varies slightly within the period from 2017 to 2018, decreasing to 60% in 2018.
-The average annual density of pollutants within the entire coastline of the country ranges from 0.6 pieces per square meter in 2017 to 0.2 pieces per square meter in 2019 (Fig. 5, 6).
+The comprehensive assessment of waste pollution along the Bulgarian Black Sea coast presents data collected during the period from 2016 to 2019 on the basis of studies conducted on 10 beaches and around the channel between the sea and Varna Lake during the summer and autumn seasons.44 The summarized data show that over 150,000 elements have been registered, removed and classified into 8 main groups of material types on an aggregated basis.
+The largest amount of pollutants, approximately 80,000 pieces were reported in 2017, followed by 50,000 units in 2019 and 40,000 in 2018.
+The majority of pollutants are in the category "artificial polymeric materials", and their percentage varies slightly within the period from 2017 to 2018, decreasing to 60 % in 2018.
+The average annual density of pollutants within the entire coastline of the country ranges from 0.6 pieces/m2 in 2017 to 0.2 pieces/m2 in 2019 (Figs. 5 and 6).
 These data provide useful information on the pollution of the Black Sea coastal region of Bulgaria and can be used to formulate strategies to reduce pollution in the future.44